Delta Adapts: Creating a Climate Resilient Future

 - Planning Context for Climate Change in the Sacramento-San Joaquin Delta

 As part of the Vulnerability Assessment, the Council created a custom social vulnerability index to identify areas within the Delta that are socially vulnerable to climate change impacts.
-For more detail on the factors considered in the index or the identified areas, see the Delta Social Vulnerability Index interactive map.
+See the Delta Social Vulnerability Index interactive map for more detail on the factors considered in the index or the identified areas.

 The Council also created a flood explorer map which allows users to select various climate scenarios to visualize areas exposed to flooding.